Yaroster/skoomaDen.me/src/content/blog/China-Logbook.md

 ![](image-62.png)

-Indeed, the full text translated to "日本国宝级经典动画," "Japan's National Treasure-Level Classic Anime."
+Indeed, the full text translated to "日本国宝级经典动画," "Japan's National Treasure-Level Classic Animes."
 I thus paid 35元 and got into the building.
 It was an exhibition of [cels](https://en.wikipedia.org/wiki/Cel) from every manga classic you can think of.

 ![](<Group 1-6.png>)